VideoGameSmash12/Liberation/README.md

 For information on how TotalFreedomMod is licensed, please see [LICENSE.md](LICENSE.md).

+For information on our security policy and reporting an issue, please see [SECURITY.md](SECURITY.md)

 ### Compiling ###

 You need Maven to build.
 You'd also need to set the JDK version to Java 8 as that is the current standard as of now.